SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 - POSTGRES_USER: Environment variable set in the docker-compose.yml file under the postgres service, represents database user.
 This value has already been configured for you unless you decide to reconfigure it.

-- POSTGRES_PASSWORD: Environment variable set in the docker-compose.yml file under the postgres service, represents database password.
+- POSTGRES_PASSWORD:
-                    This database is configured with no password for development purposes so leave as is unless changing for production purposes.
+Environment variable set in the docker-compose.yml file under the postgres service, represents database password.This database is configured with no password for development purposes so leave as is unless changing for production purposes.

 - POSTGRES_DB: Environment variable set in the docker-compose.yml file under the postgres service, represents database.
                 This variable has already been set to the proper value `metaci` for the user.